Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 - +1.4% m/m

-- +23.9% YoY Real M2 (2.0-23.9) (new one year high)
+- +23.9% YoY Real M2 (2.0-23.9) (new one-year high)

 (Graph at FRED Graph | FRED | St. Louis Fed )

 In 2018 and early in 2019, real M1 turned neutral and very briefly negative.
 Real M2 growth fell below 2.5% almost all during 2018 and early 2019, and so was rated negative.
-Last year, both continued to improve and for the past few months, both have turned and remained positive.
+Last year, both continued to improve, and for the past few months, both have turned and remained positive.
 Fed actions to combat the economic crash have only amplified that.

 Corporate profits (estimated and actual S&P 500 earnings from I/B/E/S via FactSet at p.
 25).